Diocese of Houma–Thibodaux

-The Diocese of Houma–Thibodaux (Dioecesis Humensis–Thibodensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in southeastern Louisiana.
+The Diocese of Houma–Thibodaux (Dioecesis Humensis–Thibodensis) is a diocese of the Catholic Church in southeastern Louisiana.
 It covers Terrebonne, Lafourche, and the eastern part of St. Mary parishes, Morgan City, and Grand Isle in Jefferson Parish.
-Although a small diocese in terms of area (around 3,500 square miles), it has a large Catholic population, with approximately 126,000 Catholics out of a total population of 202,000.
-The diocese includes part of Cajun Louisiana.
+It has a large Catholic population, with approximately 126,000 Catholics out of a total population of 202,000.

 History

 1793 to 1977

-Pope Pius VI in 1793 erected the Diocese of Louisiana and the Two Floridas, encompassing the Spanish colonies in Louisiana and Florida.
-With the Louisiana Purchase of 1803, Louisiana became part of the new United States and the diocese came under American jurisdiction.
-The first parish in Thibodaux, St. Joseph, was established in 1813, with the first church opened in 1819.
+During the latter part of the 18th century, when Louisiana was a Spanish colony, there were few Catholics in Houma or Thibodaux.and no churches for them.
+Pope Pius VI in 1793 erected the Diocese of Louisiana and the Two Floridas, encompassing all of Spanish Louisiana.

+France in 1800 gained control of Louisiana from Spanin with the signing of the Third Treaty of San Ildefonso.
+However, three years later, the French Emperor Napoleon Bonaparte sold these colonies to the United States in the Louisiana Purchase.
+Louisiana was now part of the United States.
+In 1825, the Vatican renamed the Diocese of Louisiana and the Two Floridas as the Diocese of New Orleans.

-Pope Leo XIII erected the Diocese of New Orleans in 1825.
-The Houma and Thibodaux area would remain part of the Diocese of New Orleans, replace by the Archdiocese of New Orleans, for the next 152 years.
+St. Joseph was founded as a mission church in Thibodaux in 1817.
+The congregation erected a small wooden church building two years later.
+Pope Leo XIII replaced the Diocese of Louisiana and the Two Floridas, with the Diocese of New Orleans in 1825.
+The Houma and Thibodaux area would remain part of the Diocese of New Orleans, replaced by the Archdiocese of New Orleans, for the next 152 years.

 The first parish in Houma, St. Francis de Sales, was established in 1847 and the first church was completed in 1854.
 The first Catholic school in Thibodaux was opened in 1855 by the Sisters of Mount Carmel.
 In Houma, the Marianites of Holy Cross founded Our Lady of the Sacred Heart Academy in 1870.
 Sacred Heart Academy opened in Morgan City in 1893.
 St. Joseph Hospital in Thibodaux started accepting patients in 1929.